 The Human Resources Committee of the Corporation monitors developments in director compensation practices by reviewing, among other things, market data relating to peer group compensation practices.
-Effective July 1, 2018, the Human Resources Committee recommended and the Board approved certain revisions to the method by which the Corporation compensates its directors.
-These changes include: (1) transitioning to an all-in retainer structure at the Board and committee levels and removing individual meeting attendance fees; (2) increasing the retainer fees for both Board members and committee Chairs; and (3) establishing new committee member retainers.
-The fees payable to the Corporation's directors had remained unchanged since May, 2010.
-The table set out below illustrates the retainers and fees payable to the directors under the old compensation system, which was in effect until June 30, 2018, and the new amounts payable effective as of July 1, 2018.
+Since July 1, 2018, the Corporation has compensated its directors by providing an all-in retainer structure at the Board and committee levels as well as paying retainer fees for Board members, committee Chairs, and individual committee members.
+The table set out below illustrates the retainers and fees payable to the directors.